Sage-Bionetworks/synapseAnnotations/README.md

 wants to redefine a term, it can create its own term in its own organization and reference that one instead.

-Because versioned schemas are immutable, it is important that we always increment the version when we change a schema.
-We will want to add testing to this repo that can compare an updated version of a file with the previous version and ensure that the version number has changed if the schema changed.
-Ideally these tests will run on GitHub Actions or similar to ensure that proposed changes follow the versioning rules before being merged.
-We should also test that the terms themselves are valid JSON schema.

-This testing will be important because we'd like to automatically register updated terms to Synapse (likely also via a GitHub Actions workflow that runs upon merging to the main branch).
+We'd like to automatically register updated terms to Synapse (likely also via a GitHub Actions workflow that runs upon merging to the main branch).
 In the past, there was a cumbersome release process for the synapseAnnotations repo that caused long delays between when terms were approved and when they were available in downstream tools.
 Automatically registering terms will ensure that once they've been agreed upon, they're immediate available for use.

 ## Remaining questions